Drainage Disputes between Property Owners

 Exception is Drainage Easement by Prescription

-What can a property owner do if it is believed that the neighboring property has been altered in such a fashion so as to adversely affect drainage onto their property?
-If you consult with Real Estate Attorney Edwin Fahlen she will likely suggest it is usually beneficial to all parties involved to attempt to resolve drainage problems out of court without resulting to litigation.
-We would likely suggest that you have us present your case to the neighbor by letter or in a meeting to attempt to have the drainage issue resolved amicably.
-If the neighbor is resistant or unwilling to remedy the situation, the affected property owner will normally have to file a civil lawsuit for damages or injunctive relief.
-Attorney Edwin Fahlen is sensitive to the cost of litigation and use litigation only as a last resort due to the expense, time and negative emotions involved.
+What can a property owner do – if it is believed that neighboring properties have been altered in such a fashion to adversely affect drainage onto their property?
+Consider a free phone consultation with Orange County drainage disputes attorney Edwin Fahlen.
+Edwin Fahlen has practiced real estate law in California for more than 30-years and is also a licensed California Real Estate Broker .
+Attorney Fahlen will likely suggest it is usually beneficial to all parties involved to attempt to resolve drainage problems out of court without resulting to litigation.
+Edwin can present your drainage disputes case to the neighbor by letter or in a meeting to attempt to have the drainage issue resolved amicably.
+If the neighbor is resistant or unwilling to remedy the drainage problem, the affected property owner will normally have to file a civil lawsuit for damages or injunctive relief.
+Attorney Edwin Fahlen is sensitive to the cost of litigation and would suggest litigation only as a last resort due to the expense, time and potential impact on neighborly relations.

-Even if a compromise cannot be reached initially, the parties are sometimes willing to submit the dispute to a third party for mediation or binding arbitration, which can also lead to a resolution of the matter.
-Real Estate Attorney Edwin Fahlen is experienced in Real Estate matters and working toward a cost-effective resolution for our clients.
+Sometimes, when a compromise cannot be reached initially, parties involved in drainage disputes can take advantage of ADR (Alternative Dispute Resolution) where the parties submit the dispute to a third party for mediation or binding arbitration, which can also lead to a resolution of the matter.